 Our take on this Italian classic is light and creamy.
 Historically, panna cotta (“cooked cream”) was thickened with egg whites and baked, but this no-bake version uses gelatin.
-When whisking together the cream, chocolate and hazelnut mixture, we drizzle in a whisper of Amaretto to give a delightfully nutty flavor.
+When whisking together the cream, chocolate and hazelnut mixture, we drizzle in a whisper of Amaretto to add a delightfully nutty flavor.

-Submerge gelatin leaves in ice water and let soak until softened; about 10 minutes.
-Place chocolate and chocolate-hazelnut spread in a large bowl, stir to combine; set aside.
+Submerge gelatin leaves in ice water and let soak until softened, about 10 minutes.
+Place chocolate and chocolate hazelnut spread in a large bowl, stir to combine; set aside.
 Place cream in a medium saucepan and let just barely come to a boil; remove from heat.
 Pull softened gelatin sheets from water; squeeze out excess liquid.
 Add gelatin to cream, swirling to melt and combine.
 Immediately pour cream mixture over chocolate mixture.
-Allow cream and chocolate mixture to stand a few minutes then whisk until smooth and blend in Amaretto.
+Allow cream and chocolate mixture to stand a few minutes, then whisk until smooth and blend in Amaretto.
 Transfer to 6 individual serving glasses.
 Refrigerate at least 2 hours before serving; cover with plastic wrap if refrigerating overnight.
 Garnish with whipped cream and chocolate shavings.